-Kuta Beach’s 2.5-kilometre stretch of cream-colored sand borders Legian to its north and Tuban (home of the Ngurah Rai International Airport) to its south.
-This beach on Bali’s southwestern coast is perhaps the most popular resort area in Bali, and it’s even more recognised among international visitors than the island itself – thanks to its combined features of sun, sand and surf.
-Surfing in Bali, often considered a key contributor to the rise of tourism in Bali, all started here.
+Kuta Beach is a 2.5-km stretch of cream-coloured sand, bordering Legian to the north and Tuban (home of the Ngurah Rai International Airport) to the south.
+This beach on Bali’s southwestern coast is one of the most popular resort areas in Bali.
+It’s even more recognised among international visitors than the island itself – thanks to its combined features of sun, sand and surf.

-What once was a mere ‘backyard’ of a sleepy Balinese fishing village, with cow grazing fields and seaside coconut groves, has evolved over the decades as a front showcase of a one-stop beach holiday destination, with accommodation ranging from cheap guesthouses to five-star hotels and resorts, plus thriving bars, nightclubs and (in recent years) multi-storey shopping malls nearby.
+Accommodation ranges from cheap guesthouses to five-star hotels and resorts, plus thriving bars, nightclubs and multi-storey shopping malls.
 Despite the modern and urbanised feel of Jalan Pantai Kuta, the main beach road that runs parallel the coastline, the beach of Kuta continues to appeal – it’s still a place for Bali’s magical sunsets.

 - Bali Hai Sunset Dinner Cruise

 - Royal Mengwi Temple, Monkey Forest & Tanah Lot Excursion

 - Quad or Buggy Driving Adventure & Tubing Excursion

 - Romantic Aristocat Evening Cruise with 5-Course Dinner

 - Bali White Water Rafting at Telaga Waja River

 - Fast-Track Waterbom Bali Admission